 One thing business owners should know about employee benefit plan audits is the 80-120 rule.
 Generally speaking, plans that have more than 100 eligible participants are required to have an audit.
 The 80-120 rule allows existing plans that have less than 120 eligible participants (at the beginning of the plan year) to file as a small plan and avoid the audit requirement.
 These plans can benefit from the 80-120 plan indefinitely—as long as they have less than 120 eligible participants.

-Our experts can help you with all aspects of employee benefit audits, including the following:
+Our Mankato and Minneapolis business accounting consultants can help you with all aspects of employee benefit audits, including the following: